 Dr. Naomi Stotland, Julie Lindow, Tracey Jones

 The medical school curriculum for the first two years has undergone major renovations with 50% didactics and 50% small group teaching (problem based learning approach), with early clinical exposure from the first week of medical school.
 Women's Health is taught throughout all of the major curricular blocks during these first two years.
-Obstetrics and gynecology is taught during the Life Cycle Block in the winter quarter of the second year, when at the same time the pelvic exam is taught in the Physical Diagnosis course with the use of professional patients.
+Obstetrics and gynecology is taught during the Life Stages Block in the fall quarter of the second year, when at the same time the pelvic exam is taught in the Physical Diagnosis course with the use of professional patients.